 - Click or hover on a partition name to show, hide, or highlight the partition values.

 The chart shows the time range where anomalies were detected.
-The typical rate values are shown in gray, while the anomalous regions are color-coded and superimposed on top.
+The typical rate values are shown in grey, while the anomalous regions are color-coded and superimposed on top.

 When a time range is flagged as anomalous, the machine learning algorithms have detected unusual log rate activity.
 This might be because:

 - The log rate is significantly higher than usual.

 - The log rate is significantly lower than usual.

 - Other anomalous behavior has been detected.
 For example, the log rate is within bounds, but not fluctuating when it is expected to.